 An alternate constructor allows an environment to be passed as an argument.
 This allows the application to pass in preferences or security information to be used in the construction of the initial context.

 '''

 Hashtable env = new Hashtable(5, 0.75);

-env.put(Context.SECURITY_PRINCIPAL, "jsmith");
+env.put("java.naming.security.principal", "jsmith");

-env.put(Context.SECURITY_CREDENTIALS, "xxxxxxxx");
+env.put("java.naming.security.credentials", "xxxxxx");

 Context ctx = new InitialContext(env);

 '''

 Subsequent to getting an initial context, the application can invoke Context methods.